tshepang/blog/content/computing/Asus Zenbook UX305F.rst

 - No keyboard back-light

-- The SSD is not as fast (write speeds of 300 MB/s compared to 500 MB/s).
-The CPU is also slower.
+- The SSD is not as fast, and so is the CPU

 Given all above, this is overall a better laptop: